 Check out Trevor's attempt to photograph it from the ground (one of the best I've seen!):

 The presented image is the second, newer version taken by the Hubble Space Telescope in 2014-2015 - for the 25th anniversary of the first original image in 1995 (see below for a comparison).

-The Hubble Space Telescope operates in space on low Earth orbit.
+The Hubble Space Telescope operates in space in low Earth orbit.
 You can track the current telescope position on SATVIEW.